-There were no fees paid to the independent accounting firms of the Company for interim review of the financial statements of the Company during the fiscal year ended 2020.
-Included in audit fees are \$67,800 with respect to the three quarterly reviews performed in 2021.
-The Company also incurred fees of \$65,000 with respect to work performed on the Company's registration statement.
-The Company did not have any engagement with the independent accounting firms of the Company during the fiscal years ended 2021 and 2020 with respect to professional services for tax compliance, tax advice or tax planning or for any other services.
+Included in audit fees are \$67,800 with respect to the three quarterly reviews performed in each of 2022 and 2021.
+The Company also incurred fees of \$30,900 and \$65,000 with respect to work performed on the Company's comfort letter and registration statement in 2022 and 2021, respectively.
+The Company did not have any engagement with the independent accounting firm of the Company during the fiscal years ended 2022 and 2021 with respect to professional services for tax compliance, tax advice or tax planning or for any other services.